natengall/kafka-meld/README.md

 Some of the tasks that Meld helps assist with today include:
 - managing Kafka Connect source connector offsets
+- exporting all connector properties from a Kafka Connect cluster

 ## Getting started
 Meld contains two configuration files that users will need to configure before starting up the application.
 They are `kafka.properties` and `connect.properties`.